`

 Frequency: Every 12,000–15,000 miles (or as recommended by the manufacturer).

 Why It Matters: The air filter prevents dust, particles, and other contaminants from entering your engine, ensuring proper airflow for combustion.
-A clogged air filter can lessen the engine's overall performance and gas performance.
+A clogged air filter can lessen the engine's overall performance and gas mileage.

 What to Do: Check the air filter regularly for dirt and particles.
 Replace it when it appears dirty or after a specific period.
-Along with it if you timely maintain your car's A/C health by cleaning its ducts and sanitization it will assist in killing bacteria.
+Along with it, if you timely maintain your car's A/C health by cleaning its ducts and sanitization it will assist in killing bacteria.
 So get it done by The Detailing Mafia from their Mafia Packages.

 Frequency: Every month or as wished.